Massage therapy: Can it help anxiety and depression?

 We know that being in the presence of another calm and caring human being helps us feel more at ease, and that positive touch helps us to feel relaxed and reassured.
 However, research has not yet determined exactly why massage therapy helps to reduce anxiety and depression.
 It’s theorized that many physiological and psychological factors are at play.
 When a Registered Massage Therapist is present with you, listens and communicates well, and is curious to find out about what feels best for you during a massage, you feel seen and valued.
 By noting your preference for pressure levels, music, lighting, table heat, to chat or relax in silence, a skilled RMT helps to create an enjoyable experience that you can truly relax into.

-If you experience anxiety or depression and are interested in massage therapy, choose an RMT whose personality and massage style you enjoy, and try receiving a massage once or twice a week, for about four to six weeks.
+If you experience anxiety or depression and are interested in massage therapy, in may be a helpful addition to your self-care toolbox.
+Choose an RMT whose personality and massage style you enjoy, and try receiving a massage once or twice a week, for about four to six weeks.
 You may find you can space treatments out over time as your levels of anxiety and depression decrease.
 Speak with your doctor, therapist or RMT if you have questions about massage therapy and mental health.